 4. Specify any additional requirements or preferences for your order

-5. Submit for review the order by clicking on the button
+5. Submit the order for review by clicking on the button

-8. The manufacturer will produce the part or product according to your specifications and deliver it to you according to the agreed upon timeline.
+8. The manufacturer will produce the part or product according to your specifications and deliver it to you according to the agreed-upon timeline.

 Widget